 The meaning of water baptism is our entrance into the death of the cross and our resurrection into newness of life in Christ.
 The Holy Spirit crucifies our soul by keeping us in a prison of one sort or another.
 If we are faithful to the point of death our soul will emerge from its prison in the image of Christ, having been transformed through the working of death and resurrection.

 Then he said to them, “My soul is overwhelmed with sorrow to the point of death.
 Stay here and keep watch with me.”
 (Matthew 26:38)

 The all-important aspect of salvation is the new birth.
-That which is born in us is Divine Life.
+What is born in us is Divine Life.
 It is the Kingdom of God.
 The radiance from our Christ-filled soul is a life-giving spirit.
-Our Christ-filled soul does not desire to sin because it has been born of God and is of Gods Divine Nature.
+Our Christ-filled soul does not desire to sin because it has been born of God and is of God’s Divine Nature.